KyanChen/RSMamba/README.md

 ### Environment Installation

 It is recommended to use Miniconda for installation.
 The following commands will create a virtual environment named `rsmamba` and install PyTorch and MMCV.
+In the following installation steps, the default installed CUDA version is **12.1**.
+If your CUDA version is not 12.1, please modify it according to the actual situation.

 Note: If you are experienced with PyTorch and have already installed it, you can skip to the next section.
 Otherwise, you can follow the steps below.